 Please find below the programme for the 2017 Teachers and Advisors Conference which will take place on Thursday the 8th of June.
 Throughout the day, delegates are invited to attend range of interesting and informative workshops designed to assist you in supporting your students in Higher Education progression as well as liaising with academic staff at Lancaster and other colleagues from around the UK.
 Our conference programme is now confirmed, please see below for details.

-Click here for a complete copy of the 2017 Teachers and Advisors programme.
+A complete copy of the 2017 Teachers and Advisors programme is available.

 10:00am Conference Opens: Registration and Welcome Reception

 10:30am - 10:50am Welcome Address

 With the government committing to create thousands of new degree apprenticeships, it is an interesting period of change for the HE sector.
 Facilitated by Lancaster University's Director of Degree Apprenticeships, this informative session aims to introduce delegates to this alternative degree route.
 The session will explore the employer-led approach to the design of degree apprenticeships, HE's role in connecting theory with practice and aims to equip delegates with the knowledge of the benefits that degree apprenticeships may offer their students.

 Professor Mike Wright (University Dean for Academic Quality) will explore the detail of Lancaster University’s Teaching Excellence Framework submission, sharing his thoughts on the challenges and opportunities the TEF will pose to the Higher Education sector and the impact this could have on future students.

 Faciliated by the Director of Admissions for Medicine at Lancaster, this sessions aims to give delegates information on how to best support students through the application process.
 Giving advice on how to prepare students for interviews, extra admissions tests such as the BMAT and indeed a medicine degree in general, this informative session aims to equip delegates with the necessary skills to support the doctors of tomorrow.